 Made possible through a generous donation from SmithFoods, this printer has the ability of printing high quality images on large rolls of paper, vinyl, and other materials, up to 42 inches in width.
 Printing at speeds of 1,500 square feet per hour, this printer is also an effective machine for quickly producing banners, large posters, schematics, floor plans, and promotional materials.

-Made possible through a generous donation from The Aldrich Family, this printer can print with a high viscosity gel ink that when put against a cotton surface with applied heat, transfers the printed image onto the cotton surface.
+This printer can print with a high viscosity gel ink that when put against a cotton surface with applied heat, transfers the printed image onto the cotton surface.
 This can be used to create full-color custom mouse pads, t-shirts, etc.

 Photo Printer- Epson Stylus Pro 4880